codidact/co-design/docs_src/components/footer.md

 ## Inverted style

 It's also possible to invert the style of a footer, giving it a background instead of a border.
 This may be a better choice for some designs.
-To do so, give the footer the class <code>.is-inverted</code>.
+To do so, give the footer the class `.is-inverted`.

 {% example "inverted" %}
 <footer class="footer is-inverted">